Most online stores rely on big promotions and sales, such as Black Friday or Cyber Monday, for a significant portion of their annual revenue.

-Here are seven traps eCommerce sites can fall into—read on so you are not one of them!
+Here are seven traps eCommerce sites can fall into ahead of Black Friday (and beyond)—read on so you’re not one of them!

 1. Not Preparing

-There is a popular saying which states “Failing to plan is planning to fail”—or something to that effect.
+There is a popular saying that states, “Failing to plan is planning to fail”—or something to that effect.

 Don’t get me wrong, I can fully understand the urgency to hit targets and the motivation to launch a promotion with as little delay as possible.
-However, in doing so you will be hampering your own efforts.
-Take a breath, work backwards from your goal, and put a timeline in place to make sure that you are ready to launch your campaign logistically, technically, and in terms of content.
+However, in doing so, you will be hampering your own efforts.
+Take a breath, work backward from your goal, and put a timeline in place to make sure that you’re ready to launch your campaign logistically, technically, and in terms of content.

 Preparation can start with running your site through a speed test to identify areas of opportunity.
 A free speed test like Google’s Page Speed Insights can measure and report on Core Web Vitals for your eCommerce site.

 Core Web Vitals are critical to all web experiences and represent distinct facets of the user experience.
 These measurements are used by Google and play an important part in your site’s ability to rank in Google Search which can have a huge impact on your bottom line.

 Understanding your eCommerce site’s user experience will provide clues as to where you should focus your energy before launching a big sale to ensure a great return on investment.
 Not only will you achieve a better ROI, you will also set yourself up to have a calmer, less stressful campaign launch.

 Allocating the right amount of resources to a campaign launch is integral to its success and part of the planning process.
 This goes for human resources as well as technical ones, though right now I am more likely to forgive the former than the latter.
 It’s mind-boggling how often customers go to purchase a product during a big promotion only to find the site stalls during the payment step.